parikhshiv/SpeechGenius/my-project-proposal/phases/phase5.md

 # Phase 5: Votes (1 days)

-*divide by window height for annotations show position* *think about setting top to 50% at all times, and having parent element not be display:relative* *add a song index container to center the right song index* *make annotation link variable size (percentage)* put percentages in front of sql query enter comments - event listener figure out why votes take a while to render comments voting renders wierd - jumps back and forth votes on annotations look funny with no picture sometimes pages renders glitchy
+figure out why votes take a while to render comments voting renders wierd - jumps back and forth sometimes pages renders glitchy

 ## Rails